Ben-C3012/SRI-Exercise/README.md

 # SRI Exercise  🛡️

 1. You have two HTML files, one is vulnerable and the other is secure.
-2. Notice the difference in the scripts linked on each file.
+2. Notice the difference in the scripts linked in each file.